saigonbitmaster/bWorksPublic/libs/lstorage-aws/.github/PULL_REQUEST_TEMPLATE.md

 - PR's without test coverage will be closed.
 -->

-- [ ] New tests added or existing tests modified to cover all changes
+- [ ] New postjobs added or existing postjobs modified to cover all changes
 - [ ] Code conforms with the [style
   guide](http://loopback.io/doc/en/contrib/style-guide.html)